nhrones/Comms/readme.md

         *  Client =  signaling.ts
         *  Server = FreshDiceRTC -> routes/api/sse.ts
   *  WebRTC connection module
-  *  And a Peers management module
+  *  A Peers management module

+## See it:
+Open two instances of https://fresh-dice-rtc.deno.dev/

+After the second instance(Peer) establishes a connection, the signal-server is no longer required.
+All further game communication is via a `WebRTC-dataChannel`.
+You can view the comms logs by opening the chrome devtools console.